Azure-Samples/azure-health-data-and-ai-samples/samples/hdsinpurview/deploymentguide/Purview healthcare kit on Microsoft Purview - Product guide - private preview.md

 2. Following the pre-deployment steps, the Purview healthcare kit is deployed through an Azure Marketplace offer.

 The Purview healthcare kit is installed via an Azure Marketplace Offer.
-Upon deployment, an authentication token is acquired using Entra ID, followed by the import of Sensitive Information Types (SITs) and Glossary terms.
+Upon deployment, an authentication token is acquired using Microsoft Entra ID, followed by the import of Sensitive Information Types (SITs) and Glossary terms.

 When the Purview healthcare kit is deployed, it creates healthcare specific Sensitive Information Types (SITs) using Security & Compliance